 LearnDash is a major course platform that focuses on integrating cleanly with WordPress.
 There are many really large websites that actually use LearnDash, which shows its versatility as an online platform.
-In fact, this is even used by many major corporate websites, large scale training organizations, and even the University of Michigan.
-Yeah, that’s pretty impressive.
-They are especially well renowned as one of the best LMS (Learning Management System) plug-ins that integrate with WordPress.
-So if you have a very high quality WordPress website this is a system that you definitely want to take a look at.
+In fact, this is even used by many major corporate websites, large-scale training organizations, and even the University of Michigan.
+Yeah, that's pretty impressive.
+They are especially well renowned as one of the best LMS (Learning Management Systems) plug-ins that integrate with WordPress.
+So if you have a very high-quality WordPress website this is a system that you definitely want to take a look at.

-The course builder from LearnDash is one that gets a lot of positive feedback for good reason.
-You can put together courses of all kinds here and the course builder actually meshes very well with email marketing tools to put out steady campaigns to get in those course sales.
+The online course builder from LearnDash is one that gets a lot of positive feedback for good reason.
+You can put together courses of all kinds here, and the course builder actually meshes very well with email marketing tools to put out steady campaigns to get in those course sales.

 Despite the versatility, this isn't going to be perfect for everyone.
 The trademarked Gradebook technology allows an incredibly in-depth feedback system on courses with quizzes, tests, homework scores, weighted averages, and more.
 That's a lot of information available and offers an incredible amount of versatility when it comes to setting up courses.

-This is a serious in-depth course platform that has the ability to handle really heavy duty courses and truly large classes.
+This is a serious in-depth course platform that has the ability to handle really heavy-duty courses and truly large classes.
 This is often better for advanced marketers and people who can afford teams to take advantage of all the technical features this online course software has to offer.

 A relatively new play on the online course platform scene, CourseCraft introduces a flexible editor that manages to balance simple intuitive controls with enough features and versatility to still be useful to a wide array of course creators.

-On the plus side CourseCraft can work with either PayPal or Stripe.
+On the plus side, CourseCraft can work with either PayPal or Stripe.
 Having both of those payment processor options is definitely a plus.
-On the structural side this platform can be used not only for uploading video lessons but also for creating quizzes, study guides, or even setting up a membership forum.
-That’s a big plus if you’re going for the community feel on this one.
+On the structural side, this learning platform can be used not only for uploading video lessons but also for creating quizzes, study guides, or even setting up a membership forum.
+That's a big plus if you're going for the community feel on this one.

-OpenSesame is a course creation platform that is specifically geared towards managers or experts creating training for companies.
-This makes it a very niche platform, but that also makes it ideal if you’re in this situation.
+OpenSesame is an online course creation platform that is specifically geared towards managers or experts creating training for companies.
+This makes it a very niche platform, but that also makes it ideal if you're in this situation.

 With OpenSesame you can upload training videos and materials.
 What makes them stick out is that the course created on here can then be accessed by any major learning management system (LMS) out there.
 That means a business that wants your course but wants it on their own LMS can still buy from you.

 This makes it a powerful option when selling to mid-sized and large companies.
-In those cases, there are often private, internal, or standard LMS.
-The ability to overcome that hurdle and still sell to those clients is a major feather in OpenSesame’s hat.
+In those cases, there are often private, internal, or standard learning management system.
+The ability to overcome that hurdle and still sell to those clients is a major feather in OpenSesame's hat.